Controllable Text Summarization: Unraveling Challenges, Approaches, and Prospects -- A Survey: Datasets

 \subsection{Human annotated}

-Human-annotated datasets are crucial to building robust models and evaluating the effectiveness of the CTS models.
-This section provides the details on human-annotated controllable summarization datasets. \\ \textbf{Multi-LexSum.} \citet{shen2022multi} is a human-annotated corpus of 9,280 civil rights lawsuits and corresponding summaries with different degrees of granularity (level of details).
-The summaries are created by well-trained lawyers and law students with carefully crafted guidelines.
+This section provides the details of the human-annotated CTS datasets. \\ \textbf{GranDUC.} By re-annotating the DUC-2004 \cite{dang2005overview}, \citet{zhong-etal-2022-unsupervised} release a novel benchmark dataset for the granularity control.
+Annotators are instructed to create summaries of multiple documents with \textit{coarse, medium,} and \textit{fine} granularity levels. \textbf{Multi-LexSum.} \citet{shen2022multi} create a human-annotated corpus of 9,280 civil rights lawsuits and corresponding summaries with different degrees of granularity.
 The target summary length ranges from one-sentence to multi-paragraph level. \textbf{EntSUM.} \cite{maddela-etal-2022-entsum} is a human-annotated entity-specific controllable summarization dataset.
-It utilizes the articles from The New York Times Annotated Corpus (NYT) \cite{sandhaus2008new} and includes annotated summaries for PERSON and ORGANISATION tags. \textbf{NEWTS.} \citet{bahrainian-etal-2022-newts} introduce the topically focused summarization corpus.
-It was created by leveraging documents from CNN/DailyMail and employing crowd-sourcing to generate two distinct summaries for each document, each focusing on a different thematic aspect. \textbf{CSDS.} To obtain the role-oriented summaries for Chinese dialogues, \citet{lin-etal-2021-csds} introduce the Chinese Customer Service Dialogue Summarization (CSDS) dataset.
-This dataset is meticulously annotated, segmenting the dialogues based on their topics and summarizing each segment as a QA pair. \textbf{MReD.} To tackle the task of structure-controllable summarization, \cite{shen-etal-2022-mred} introduce the Meta-Review Dataset (MReD).
-It was created by gathering meta-reviews from the open review system and categorizing each sentence into one of nine predefined intent categories (abstract, strength, weakness, etc.,). \textbf{MACSUM.} \citet{zhang2023macsum} a human-annotated corpus to control the mix of attributes (Topic, Speaker, Length, Extractiveness, and Specificity) together.
-MACSUM covers source articles from CNN/DailyMail and QMSUM \cite{zhong-etal-2021-qmsum} datasets. \textbf{GranDUC.} By re-annotating the DUC-2004 \cite{dang2005overview}, \citet{zhong-etal-2022-unsupervised} released novel benchmark dataset for the granularity control.
-Annotators were instructed to create summaries of multiple documents with \textit{coarse, medium,} and \textit{fine} granularity levels.
+It utilizes the articles from The New York Times Annotated Corpus (NYT) \cite{sandhaus2008new} and includes annotated summaries for PERSON and ORGANISATION tags.
+The recent release of EntSUMV2 \cite{mehra-etal-2023-entsumv2} is the more abstractive version of EntSUM. \textbf{NEWTS.} \citet{bahrainian-etal-2022-newts} introduce the topically focused summarization corpus by leveraging documents from CNN-DailyMail and employing crowd-sourcing to generate two distinct summaries with different thematic aspects for each document.\\ \textbf{CSDS.} \citet{lin-etal-2021-csds} introduce the role-oriented Chinese Customer Service Dialogue Summarization (CSDS) dataset.
+It is meticulously annotated, segmenting the dialogues based on their topics and summarizing each segment as a QA pair. \textbf{MReD.} To tackle the task of structure-controllable summarization, \citet{shen-etal-2022-mred} introduce the Meta-Review Dataset (MReD).
+It is created by gathering meta-reviews from the open review system and categorizing each sentence into one of nine predefined intent categories (abstract, strength, weakness, etc.,). \textbf{MACSUM.} \citet{zhang2023macsum} develop a human-annotated corpus to control the mix of CAs (Topic, Speaker, Length, Extractiveness, and Specificity) together.
+MACSUM covers source articles from CNN/DailyMail and QMSUM \cite{zhong-etal-2021-qmsum} datasets.